Unity-UI-Extensions/Unity-UI-Extensions.GitHub.io/Controls/VerticalScrollSnap.md

 *Remove Child*|index (int), WorldPositionStays (bool), (out) ChildRemoved (GameObject)|Remove a new child to this Scroll Snap and recalculate its children, outputs the removed object to a variable.
 Resets the world position of the removed GameObject.
 *RemoveAllChildren*|(out) ChildrenRemoved (GameObject[])|Remove all children from this ScrollSnap, outputs a GameObject array of all removed children.
 *RemoveAllChildren*|WorldPositionStays (bool), (out) ChildrenRemoved (GameObject[])|Remove all children from this ScrollSnap, outputs a GameObject array of all removed children.
 Resets the world position for all removed children.
-*UpdateLayout*|N/A|Used for changing / updating between screen resolutions
+*UpdateLayout*|(optional) Bool|Used for changing / updating between screen resolutions, if the argument is true, the current page will be reset to the StartingScreen.

 ---------